v-jerkin/hooverbot/README.md

 The entirety of the bot's server-side logic is in `EchoWithCounterBot.cs`.
 Here are some high points.

-* There are some static constants early on that can be changed to customize the bot's stock responses to greetings and other social niceties, or to change the maximum number of search results displayed.
+* There are some static constants early on that can be changed to customize the bot's stock responses to greetings and other social niceties, or to change the maximum number of search results displayed.)

 * Sending the initial greeting ("Hello, fellow investigator!") is more tricky than it might seem at first.
 When a chat starts, the bot receives a `ConversationUpdate` event for itself joining the chat and another for the user.
 So one part of a successful greeting strategy is to ignore the bot's event and respond only to the actual user joining the chat.
 Also, only one instance of the bot is created for all users of the Web Chat, so we must make sure each Web Chat user has their own user ID.
 On top of all that, Web Chat doesn't send `ConversationUpdate` until the user sends his or her first message, so we need some way to force the chat to begin.
 (We'll see how we deal with the latter two issues in a bit).

 * Requests are processed by the method `OnTurnAsync`.
 This method handles responses to three kinds of user requests.
 First, it detects greetings and such, and responds with a canned phrase.
 Second, it detects cryptonyms in user requests and responds with a definition.
 Finally, it executes search queries against the JFK Files' Azure Search back-end.
 In the case of cryptonyms, both the definition and searh results are performed.

 * In the search results section there's a `do`/`while` loop that sends a typing indicator while the bot is performing the search.
 Typing indicators are a good way to let the user know the bot is still working on something for them.
 AFter the typing message is sent, the Web Chat client displays a "..." animation for three seconds, or until another message is received from the bot.
-Sometimes searches can take longer than three seconds, leading to the user thinking the bot has stopped responding, and surprise when the bot seemingly randomly sends results later.
+Sometimes searches can take longer than three seconds, leading to the user thinking the bot has stopped responding, and causing surprise when the bot seemingly randomly spits out results later.
 So we continue sending a typing message every two seconds while the search completes, and another one as we begin preparing the response.

 * Finally, search results queries are put together into a "carousel" of cards, each bearing an image thumbnail and text extracted from the document.
 The card layout uses a custom `AdaptiveCard` class.
 Since most documents begin with a cover page that looks similar across the entire archive, we use the second page's thumbnail in multi-page documents to give each result a visually-distinguishable thumbnail.